Buy a Home

 • Requirements vary from state to state, also in high-cost locations

-• At closing, you’ll need to account for various up-front costs and costs included in your ongoing monthly payment (all will be stated as your loan is processed, prior to closing)
+• At closing, you’ll need to account for various up-front costs and costs included in your ongoing monthly payment (all will be communicated to you as your loan is processed, prior to closing)

 • Closing costs include loan origination fees, appraisal cost, title insurance and some other miscellaneous charges, ranging from 2-4% of the loan total